 Especially if you use it as a dip.
 Yes!
 Use it as a dip with pita chips and you could spread on crackers too.

 - The obvious has been stated as a spread on breakfast bagels and toast.

 - Use it as a dip or spread as I also mentioned above.
 You can scoop it on a slice of celery too.

 - Add some to mashed potatoes.
 Keep tasting until you get the strength you like.
 They would be perfect in this Mashed Potato Casserole recipe.

 A little side note: an apple and Green tea go great with bagels and cream cheese.

 If you take a photo of your extremely flavorful cream cheese I would love to see it.
 Follow me over on Instagram and tag me on your photo @vegan_in_the_freezer.

 Your opinion means a lot to me and if you'd like to leave a comment and possibly a star rating I'd love to hear your thoughts.

 Easy Dairy Free Cream Cheese with Garlic and Chives

-- Drain the cashews and add to a food processor.
+- Drain the cashews (if you soaked them) and add to a food processor.